 This page lists eBooks that I have published myself, via Amazon and iTunes, for US readers.
 They are all currently priced at $2.99, and they are DRM-free (that is, the eBook’s use is not restricted by Digital Rights Management).
-For Diaspora, as well as the standard eBook there is an Enhanced Multimedia Edition, for iPads and for Apple computers running Mac OS 10.9.
+For Diaspora, as well as the standard eBook there is an Enhanced Multimedia Edition, for iPads and for Apple computers running Mac OS 10.9 or later.

-Readers outside the US have always been able to buy the Orion/Gollancz eBook editions of my work [which you can find on Amazon.co.uk and Amazon.com, as well as many other outlets] ... but for readers in the US the titles listed here have either been out of print for many years or have never been available.
+Readers outside the US have always been able to buy the Orion/Gollancz eBook editions of my work [which you can find on Amazon.co.uk and Amazon.com, as well as many other outlets] ... but for readers in the US the titles listed here were either out of print for many years or have never been available.

 These are not my only works available as eBooks in the US.
 My later novels, from Incandescence onwards, have been published as eBooks by Night Shade Books (and in 2014/15 Night Shade also brought out brand new paperback editions of most of my earlier books).
 For full details of all these other editions, check my bibliography.

 Readers in the Philippines can buy the Amazon Kindle editions of these books, but for some reason iTunes does not currently allow eBooks to be sold in the Philippines.

 Only the most paranoid clients phone me in my sleep.

 No dreams; I simply wake, knowing:

 Laura Andrews is thirty-two years old, one hundred and fifty-six centimetres tall, and weighs forty-five kilograms.
 Short, straight brown hair; pale blue eyes; a long, thin nose.
 Anglo-Irish features and deep black skin; like most Australians, born with insufficient UV protection, she’s been retrofitted with genes for boosted melanin production and a thicker epidermis.